 Most of these groups relied on a single lead voice with three or four harmony singers providing occasional emphasis and background ‘oohs’ and ‘aahs’, which led to these groups being termed ‘doo wop’ groups (“doo-wop” was a favourite background chant in many of these songs).

-Doo-wop’s roots go back to vocal groups like The Mills Brothers in the 1930s, but its trademark vocal noises were soon absorbed into rock & roll and soul – its influence on The Beach Boys is obvious – and that influence lives on.
+Doo-wop’s trademark vocal noises were absorbed into rock & roll and soul – its influence on The Beach Boys is obvious – and that influence lives on.

 You can still hear doo-wop’s echoes in mainstream acts today.